mpfrush/GadsCooperativityEstimate/README.md

      Broyden-Fletcher-Goldfarb-Shanno) algorithm to optimize the RSS and kinetic parameters.
 The program is written in Python 2.7.

 Files:
-  ..* a description of the computational model is in Comp Model.pdf file ..* GadsCooperativityEstimateProgram.ipynb is Python code
+1. A description of the computational model is in Comp Model.pdf file
-     GadsCooperativityEstimateProgram.pdf is PDF printed code
+2. GadsCooperativityEstimateProgram.ipynb is Python code
-     GadsCooperativityEstimateProgram.html is HTML version of code
+   GadsCooperativityEstimateProgram.pdf is PDF printed code GadsCooperativityEstimateProgram.html is HTML version of code